L-Kerrigan/JavaAlgorithms/readMe.txt

 including a number of algorithms written in Java 13 ranging from multiplying to encoding and more.

-Graphs of results of timing tests take the average of three test runs and use that data.

 ## Contents

 | Practical number                    | Topic covered              |